UstDoesTech/ust-blog/content/posts/strategy/numerical-impermanence-intro/index.md

     weight: 4
 ---

 In a recent blog post I mentioned that I have been thinking about novel applications to mathematics.
 One of the areas I have been exploring is the concept of **numerical impermanence**.
-And you're probably thinking, "are you on drugs?" or "what the hell is that?"
+And you're probably thinking, "are you on drugs?" - which is what my wife asked me when I said I had been having fun with maths (she misheard me and thought I said "meth").

-Since moving to France in 2022 and having my world turned upside down with the move, and the deaths of my grandfather and the Queen, I have been leaning on impermanence to help me stay grounded and navigate the chaos of life.
+Since moving to France in 2022 and having my world turned upside down with the move, coupled with the deaths of my grandfather and the Queen, my identity was uncertain.
+With the help of the teachings of Thich Nhat Hanh, I have been leaning on impermanence to help me stay grounded and navigate the chaos of life.
 Mathematics, on the whole, is a grounded discipline, but it is also a discipline that is constantly evolving.
 The concept of impermanence is not new, but it is one that I have been thinking about in the context of mathematics and how we can apply it to more than just understanding life.

 ## What is Numerical Impermanence?